monomelodies/monad/docs/overview/authentication.md

 regarding your authentication scheme, so this is something you'll *have* to configure and implement yourself.

+## The `mo-login` directive
+Sections requiring an access check should be wrapped in the `mo-login` directive.
+Its default behaviour is to show the transcluded content if access is granted, and otherwise show its own template (which should contain something useful, like a login form or a notification).

+`mo-login` requires a scope parameter called `auth`.
+This is normally the Authentication object for your current component.
+The `monad` root controller also exposes `monad.Authentication` which is the main auth service, and wraps your entire admin in a login directive as well.

+The default behaviour is to show a form with `username` and `password` fields.
+If your admin requires a different authentication method (e.g. two tier using text messages), you should override the `mo-login` directive and/or template.

+Since Monad prebundles all its templates using `$templateCache`, overwriting the key `/monad/templates/login.html` should do the trick.
+The actual handling is done by your `Authentication` service anyway (see below).

 ## Interface
 Monad expects the required service to be registered in Angular as `Authentication`.
 So, let's set up our own implementation.
 The